-Loading data into aeon
+Loading data into aeon¶

-aeon supports a range of data input formats.
-Example problems are described in provided_data.ipyn.
-Downloading data is described in benchmarking_data.ipynb.
-You can of course load and format the data so that it conforms to the input types describe in data_storage. aeon also provides data formats for time series for both forecasting and machine learning.
-These are all text files with a particular structure.
-Both formats store a single time series per row.
+supports a range of data input formats.
+Example problems are described in Provided datasets.
+Downloading data is described in Downloading and loading benchmarking datasets.
+You can of course load and format the data so that it conforms to the input types described in Data structures and containers for aeon estimators. aeon

 The baked in datasets are described here.
 Data structures to store the data are described here.

-The .ts and .tsf file format
+The .ts and .tsf file format¶

-The .ts and .tsf file formats can store time series with different characteristics and contain metadata in the header. .ts store collections of time series for classification, clustering and regression.
-They can store univariate/multivariate equal length/unequal length problems. .tsf files store collections of series for forecasting.
+files store collections of series for forecasting.
 This is the format of most of the baked in machine problem (link to notebook).

 Both file types allow for comments at the top of the file.
 All lines beginning with a hash (#) are comments.
 After the comments the files contain meta information about the data and the data itself.

-Meta data for .ts and .tsf files
+Meta data for .ts and .tsf files¶

-The header information is used to store metadata. .ts files contain a subset of the following boolean flags:
+The header information is used to store metadata. .ts

 @problemName <problem name>